mirupandey/Feed-Reader-Testing/README.md

 The various stages of the projects have tests of their own that ensure that there is not mistake in the actual run of the project.

+## How to run this project

+* open the index.html file on your favorite browser to run this project

 The tests are:

 ## The first test is a basic test on RSS feeds that ensures-